ibm-cloud-docs/power-iaas/getting-started.md

 1. Create a public and private SSH key that you can use to securely connect to your {{site.data.keyword.powerSys_notm}}.

 1. (Optional) If you want to use a custom image for the AIX or IBM i operating systems, you must create an IBM Cloud Object Storage and upload the image.
 For more information, see [Configuring a custom image](/docs/infrastructure/power-iaas?topic=power-iaas-configuring-custom-image#configuring-custom-image).

+1. (Optional) If you want to use a private network to connect your environment (on-premises) with the {{site.data.keyword.cloud_notm}} environment (off-premise) there are different options that require additional configuration.
+For more information, see [Configuring Power Systems Virtual Servers with a private network](/docs/infrastructure/power-iaas?topic=power-iaas-cpn-configuring).

 ## Next steps
 {: #gs-next-steps}